-A marketing plan is your essential guide to promoting and growing your business.
+A marketing strategy is your essential guide to promoting and growing your business.
 From day one, the effectiveness of your marketing activities has a direct impact on your bottom line.
 It’s the engine that drives your sales, so to make the most of it you need a solid plan of action.
 It takes careful planning, research and a comprehensive understanding of the marketplace to develop a strategy that will ensure the success of your business.
 So what needs to be included in your marketing plan, and how do you go about writing it?

 Why Should I Write a Marketing Plan?